dPhish/Documentation/welcome.md

 ## Our Time

-Thanks goes to these awesome people for their wonderful contributions!
+Thanks go to these awesome people for their wonderful contributions!

 <!-- <table>
   <tr>